devhawk/proposals/nep-19.md

 ### Event

-Event types have the following fields:
+Event types have the following properties:

 * `name`: a MemberName with the method's name and optional namespace
 * `params`: a collection of Variable instances representing the NeoVM arguments associated with this event